rust-lang/rls/contributing.md

 rustup component add rust-analysis
 ```

-If you've never set up Racer before, you may also need follow the [Racer configuration
+If you've never set up Racer before, you may also need to follow the [Racer configuration
 steps](https://github.com/phildawes/racer#configuration)

 ## Running and testing